top of page

 2. The Need for Christ

 The teaching of Purgatory can cause confusion.
-After all, if Jesus really died for the sins of humanity, then why is Purgatory necessary?
+After all, if Jesus truly died for the sins of humanity, then why is Purgatory necessary?

-Assumption 3: We have free will and, given the above two assumptions, are therefore personally responsible for our actions.
+Assumption 3: We have free will and are therefore personally responsible for our actions.

 Assumption 4: Humanity is fallen.
-The doctrine of the Fall is not exactly popular to moderns.
-Granted, I wasn’t there to record it so I can’t prove it directly but there is a simpler way: examine oneself and look around.
-It is obvious given the moral and physical evils present.
+The doctrine of the Fall is not exactly popular with moderns.
+Granted, I wasn’t there to record it so I can’t prove it directly but there is a simpler way: look around.

 Given the above, how does the infinitely good God respond?

 Option 2: Ongoing Summary Condemnation.
-Humanity continues to exist and inherits (the effects of) original sin.
-Hence, humanity can be described as “fallen”.
-God could automatically condemn everyone just for that.
-That is a valid reason but this view is limited and therefore is unjust.
+Fallen humanity continues to exist, inheriting (the effects of) original sin.
+God could automatically condemn everyone just for that but this view is limited and therefore is unjust.
 We are guilty of our own personal sins, but no one asks to be born and we are not responsible for the condition that we inherit.
 This does not make the problem less real but justice demands all aspects be accounted for.
 Both Option 1 and Option 2 are over-simplistic.

 Option 3: Ignore It.
 God can simply ignore sin as if nothing happened.
 This is indifference, which is unjust.
 True justice accounts for everything.

 Option 4: Waive It.
 If God is merciful, then forgiveness is a possibility.
 God could, figuratively, wave His hand and say, “Dude, don’t worry about it.
 It’s fine.”
 But this is merely another version of indifference.
-Whether this is even mercy is arguable since mercy cannot truly be “merciful” without acknowledgement of what true justice is.
+This is not even mercy as it does not acknowledge what justice is.

 Option 5: Justice and Mercy.
 God’s mercy and justice must both be satisfied without excluding or compromising each other.
 If salvation is to be possible, then there must be forgiveness and reparation.
 Justice demands that the price be paid somehow.

-Also, the issue of said price is more complicated than it first seems.
-The price for any wrongdoing, assuming it is to be just, should be proportional to the offending act and its consequences.
+The punishment for any wrongdoing should be proportional to the offending act and its consequences.
 The consequences include the offense suffered by the offended party.
 Therefore, if God is infinitely good, then it follows that any wrongdoing causes God infinite offense and this demands an infinite price.

-Human beings could suffer Hell eternally but this is something a forgiving God is trying to provide a way to avoid.
+Human beings could suffer Hell eternally but this is something a forgiving God is trying to avoid.
 Also, Hell for an individual is particular to that individual.
 If humanity is to be saved, whether individually or collectively, then a substitutional sacrifice is required.

-A valid substitutional sacrifice must ultimately be in comparable form and innocent, capable of satisfying the infinite price for all of humanity’s sins (of all types).
+A valid substitutional sacrifice must ultimately be in comparable form and innocent, capable of satisfying the infinite price for all of humanity’s sins.

 Jesus Christ and the Crucifixion, 8th-century icon, St Catherine’s Monastery, Sinai, Egypt